prisms-center/CASMcode_docs/_formats/casm/enumerator/DoFSpace.md

 #### Defining a DoF space

-A DoF space is specified by selecting a DoF type (for example `"disp"`, `"GLstrain"`, or `"occ"`), and, for site DoF, a supercell and set of sites whose DoF are included in the DoF space.
+A DoF space is specified by selecting a [DoF type] (for example `"disp"`, `"GLstrain"`), and, for site DoF, a supercell and set of sites whose DoF are included in the DoF space.

 <div>
 **Example:**